microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap1.md

 ## Student Task 1: Add actions to overlap events
 1. starting with example 1, or your own similar code
 2. add additional code to the overlap event that has the person saying something (e.g. - "Good!")
-3. Challenge: add another action to the overlap event.
-(Hint: can use both sprites)
+3. Challenge: add another action to the overlap event that uses the other sprite.

 ### ~hint